Duke of Edinburgh's Award

 The DofE Award is internationally recognised and seen as a valuable achievement by both universities and employers.
 It is intended to develop the life skills of responsibility, team work, helping and supporting others, learning to be tolerant, trustworthy, patient and determined.

 On successful completion of the Gold Award, participants are invited to St James's Palace to receive their awards from a member of the royal family.
-Students interested in the DofE Award should speak to Mrs Lorenz or find out more from the D of E website.
+Students interested in the DofE Award should speak to Mr Braddock or find out more from the D of E website.